-Queen Victoria, who had a deep appreciation for several spots in Ireland, died on January 22 1901.
+Queen Victoria, who had a deep appreciation for several spots in Ireland, visited for the last time on April 3, 1900.

 Queen Victoria is said to have fallen head over heels in love with Ireland during the visits she made there throughout her royal reign.